-- 1) To commission and complete an external review of BHA's governance, followed by an internal audit of governance practice. - 2) To carry out the annual reviews of committee members' skills and contributions, and implement an updated committee training plan. - 3) To continue to develop our approach to succession planning, implementing the new process agreed as part of the 2020 review of the succession planning policy. - 4) To continue implementation of the action plan put in place following BHA's 2019 self assurance review and complete the 2020 Annual Assurance Statement (guidance awaited from SHR on the requirements for Annual Assurance Statements in 2020, in light of the situation with Covid-19).

-- 5) To monitor the approved business plan for BRO. - 6) To review the role and responsibilities of BHA sub committees, following completion of the governance self assessment. - 7) To work with a local group to help establish a youth committee for BHA
+- 1) We will complete the Action Plan produced following the audit of Governance and Financial Management. - 2) To carry out the annual reviews of committee members' skills and contributions, and implement an updated committee training plan. - 3) To continue to develop our approach to succession planning, implementing the new process agreed as part of the 2020 review of the succession planning policy. - 4) To monitor the approved business plan for BRO. - 5) To review the role and responsibilities of BHA sub committees. - 6) To work with a local group to help establish a youth committee for BHA